Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 * The `EMUFILE` tool gains the `-5` and `-6` options, in both the data file creation and the `set` syntaxes: Nextor then forces the screen to 50Hz or 60Hz right after entering disk emulation mode, before the disk image file is loaded.
 See _[3.9.3.
 Forcing the screen frequency](Nextor_3.0_User_Manual.md#393-forcing-the-screen-frequency)_ in the user manual.

-* The `EMUFILE` tool also gains the `-c` and `-s` options (one-time emulation only): they free memory for the game by simulating the CTRL key (disable the ghost floppy disk drive) or the SHIFT key (disable MSX-DOS kernels) being pressed when the emulation session starts.
+* The `EMUFILE` tool also gains the `-c` and `-s` options: they free memory for the game by forcing the CTRL key (disable the ghost floppy disk drive) or the SHIFT key (disable MSX-DOS kernels) as pressed when the emulation session starts.
 See _[3.9.5.
 How to free some memory](Nextor_3.0_User_Manual.md#395-how-to-free-some-memory)_ in the user manual.

+* The `EMUFILE` tool gains the `k` command, that removes the persistent disk emulation mode, and no longer accepts a device for the persistent variant; and there are two new BASIC commands, `CALL BOOTKEYS` and `CALL EMUKILL`.
+See _[2.14.
+The persistent storage: boot keys and persistent disk emulation](#214-the-persistent-storage-boot-keys-and-persistent-disk-emulation)_.

+* The `NEXBOOT` tool gains the `/p`, `/k` and `/i` options, which store, remove and show the inverted boot keys kept in the persistent storage, as an alternative to `CALL BOOTKEYS`.
+Unlike the rest of the tool they don't reset the computer.

 * The `EMUFILE` tool gains the `-8` option, which boots the emulation session in R800-ROM mode on an MSX turbo R (like `-5`/`-6`, it can be stored in the data file and works for both the one-time and persistent variants), and the `-x` option for the `set` syntax, which makes the tool ignore all the flags stored in the emulation data file and apply only the ones given in the command line.
 See _[3.4.12.
 EMUFILE: the disk emulation mode tool](Nextor_3.0_User_Manual.md#3412-emufile-the-disk-emulation-mode-tool)_ in the user manual.